Odizinne/makeSense/README.md

 ## Build

-To build an executable by yourself, you'll need Python and install the following dependencies:

-`pip install cx_freeze PyQt6 winshell winreg PyAutoGUI dualsense-controller vgamepad darkdetect pywin32`

 If you do not have ViGEmBus driver installer, vgamepad will prompt you to install it.
 You must install HidHide to run makeSense.

+To build an executable by yourself, you'll need Python installed.

 - Clone this repository:
 `git clone https://github.com/Odizinne/makeSense.git`

-- Place yourself inside the cloned folder:
+- CD inside the cloned folder:
 `cd .\makeSense`

+- Install dependencies:
+`pip install -r requirements.txt`

 - Build with cx_freeze:
 `python .\src\setup.py build`

 - Install directory and create startup shortcut:
 `python .\src\setup.py install`

-## To-do
-- Big code cleanup
-- New icon

 ## Credits